obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 Suppose you use "Getting Things Done"-style `#context` tags to say where a task can be done, so that when you are in a particular location, you can find all the things you could choose to do.

-And suppose that several of these locations are close by each other, so when you are in one place, you can easily do things in one of the other places.
+And suppose that several of these locations are close by each other, so when you are in one place, you can easily do things in any of the other places.

 #### In One of Several Locations